Author Erica Jong said, “The trouble is, if you don’t risk anything, you risk even more.”

 I have no idea how to run fartleks, intervals, or strides.
 (Read the book Run Faster)

 I’m looking for a good strength training program for women.
 (Get Strength Training for Runners)

 I don’t know a useful way to track my progress (join Daily Mile)

 When do you insert strength training into your week?
 I’m lost.
-(Read my post How to Schedule Strength Workouts.
-This is also covered in the SR Boot Camp)
+(Read my post How to Schedule Strength Workouts)

 It seems like every time I fix an injury a totally new one pops up.
-(The SR Boot Camp devotes an entire week to injury prevention)
+(Get our free injury prevention course)

 I could go on all day.

 Or this, which literally makes me sad: “I wish I knew what my biggest struggle is – I have no idea what will help me.”